Particular/docs.particular.net/nservicebus/messaging/headers.md

  - nservicebus/messaging/header-manipulation
 ---

-The headers in a message contain information that is used by the messaging infrastructure to help with the message delivery.
-Message headers are very similar, in both implementation and usage, to HTTP headers.
-To learn more about how to use custom headers, see [Manipulating message headers](/nservicebus/messaging/header-manipulation.md).
+The headers of a message are similar to HTTP headers and contain metadata about the message being sent over the queueing system.
+This document describes the headers used by NSeriviceBus.
+To learn more about how to use custom headers, see the documentation on [manipulating message headers](/nservicebus/messaging/header-manipulation.md).

 ## Timestamp format